debilausaure/docker_slim_minecraft_server/README.md

 * Clone the repository
 * Modify the configuration files to fit your needs under the `/conf` folder (notably, the `server.properties` file).
+* Add any mod you want to use inside the `/conf/mods` folder
 * Run `docker build -t tag_of_your_image /path/to/this/repository`

 ### Run the container